palette-software/chargeback-workbook/docs/chargeback.md

 To calculate Interactive and Batch expenses, we need to understand their total cost.
 To do this, we should understand how many CPU cores are allocated to each task (Batch and Interactive).
 In case the backgrounder servers are separated to dedicated workers, the calculation is fairly easy:

-* we know precisely what are the average utilization on the servers,
+* we know precisely what is the average utilization on the servers,
 * we know the total cost of the Batch/Extraction expense
 * we know that we need to charge for time used for these backgrounder cores as one backgrounder job occupies one backgrounder process running on one CPU core